amgxv/SpotifyAdBlocker-macOS/README.md

 # SpotifyAdBlocker-macOS

-Script based on [Ruvelro/Spotihosts](https://github.com/ruvelro/Spotihosts) which adds a few lines to hosts file that blocks Spotify ads.
+Script based on [Ruvelro/Spotihosts](https://github.com/ruvelro/Spotihosts) which adds a few lines to hosts file to block Spotify ads.

 #### Usage